patmorin/ods/c/README.md

 #### How to use the library

+If you have [gcc](https://gcc.gnu.org/onlinedocs/gcc/) installed, simply run either `make` to compile the shared object file or `make install` to compile and install the library (by default, it is moved to `/usr/lib`).
+After that, you can append `-lodsc` to your compiler arguments to link your code with the library.

+If you don't have gcc, you can modify the Makefile for your compiler.
+Or, compile the sources in `src/` with the headers in `include/`.

+**Note:** Some data structures use `<math.h>` and thus require libm to be linked.
+Add `-lm` to your compiler when using these data structures.

 The [include](include/) directory contains the headers you will need to include in your program.
 Detailed information on the functions and their arguments can be found in the header files.